Noel Carrington: Oxford University Press

 Geoffrey Cumberlege and Noel Carrington replaced E. V. Rieu in the management of the Indian branches of Oxford University Press in 1920.
 Noel got Dora to illustrate his Stories Retold edition of Don Quixote for the Indian market.
-Their father, Charles Carrington, had been a railway engineer in India in the nineteenth century.
+Their father, Samuel Carrington, had been a railway engineer in India in the nineteenth century.
 Noel Carrington's unpublished memoir of his six years in India is in the Oriental and India Office Collections of the British Library.
 By 1915 there were makeshift depots at Madras and Calcutta.
 In 1920 Noel Carrington went to Calcutta to set up a proper branch.
 There he became friendly with Edward Thompson who involved him in the abortive scheme to produce the 'Oxford Book of Bengali Verse'.